Second Chance Success program prepares women-led firms for growth

 Some entrepreneurs then re-applied for investment through a ‘second-chance’ window.
 About 20 percent of the firms have received funding from some source so far, said Mike Sarco.

-Sarco is a US-based MEDA staffer who is the MEDA headquarters senior project manager with the Second Chance project.
+Sarco is a US-based MEDA staffer who was the MEDA headquarters senior project manager with the Second Chance project.

 Investment readiness training was financed by the project and participating investment funds.
 MEDA also worked directly with the investment funds to understand how systemic bias and discrimination might be working against building and financing successful women-owned businesses.